amen6/airport/README.md

 ![Project Image](Images/airport.gif)

-> That's the home page which shows all flights
+> GIF declaring how the web works

 ---

 ## Description

- Airport is a web application where user can check flights, their destination, origin and passengers number.
+ Airport is a web application where user can check flights, their <span style='color:red'>destination</span>, origin and passengers number.
 User can also checks airports, which flights are going to and from this airport. \
  The user is able to book seat on flight and cancel booking too.

 #### What i have used